Aurora, Illinois: History

-The city developed as a manufacturing powerhouse which lasted until the early 1970s, when the railroad shops closed.
+Later, the city developed as a manufacturing powerhouse which lasted until the early 1970s, when the railroad shops closed.
 Many other factories and industrial areas relocated or went out of business.
 By 1980, there were few industrial areas operating in the city, and unemployment soared to 16%.
 During the late 1970s and early 1980s, development began in the Far East side along the Eola Road and Route 59 areas.
 This was financially beneficial to the city, but it sapped retail businesses downtown and manufacturing in the industrial sectors of the near East and West Sides, weakening them.
 In the mid-1980s crime rates soared and street gangs formed.

 During this time Aurora became much more ethnically diverse.
 The Latino population grew rapidly in the city during the 1980s.
 In the late 1980s, several business and industrial parks were established on the city's outskirts.
 In 1993, the Hollywood Casino was built downtown, which helped bring the first redevelopment to the downtown area in nearly twenty years.
 In the late 1990s, more development began in the rural areas and towns outside Aurora.
 Subdivisions sprouted up around the city, and Aurora's population soared.

-Today, Aurora is an ethnically diverse city of nearly 200,000 residents.
-Historic areas downtown are being redeveloped, and new developments are being built across the city.
+On September 26, 2014, a fire at an air traffic control facility in Aurora (also known as the "Chicago Center") caused nearly 2000 airline flights to be grounded.
+Brian Howard, an employee of Harris Corporation, was charged in the incident.

+On February 15, 2019, police responded to an active shooter situation in west Aurora to find that a former employee at the Henry Pratt Company had opened fire on fellow employees after being terminated from the company.
+Six people died, including the perpetrator who was shot and killed by responding police officers.
+Six others were injured, including five police officers.
+It was the first major shooting in the town's history.

 Geography

 Aurora is at 41°45′50″N 88°17′24″W (41.7637855, −88.2901352).

-According to the 2021 census gazetteer files, Aurora has a total area of 45.91 sqmi, of which 44.97 sqmi (or 97.94%) is land and 0.94 sqmi (or 2.06%) is water.
+Aurora has a total area of 45.91 sqmi, of which 44.97 sqmi (or 97.94%) is land and 0.94 sqmi (or 2.06%) is water.

 While the city has traditionally been regarded as being in Kane County, Aurora also includes parts of DuPage, Kendall and Will counties.
-Aurora is one of only three cities in Illinois that span four counties.
-(The others are Barrington Hills and Centralia.)
+Aurora is one of only three cities in Illinois that span four counties, the others being Barrington Hills and Centralia.)

-Regions of Aurora
+Subdivisions

 Politically, the city is divided into 10 wards.
 Large portions of Aurora can be described as being within three regions: